We Fight For You And Your Freedom

 Contrary to popular belief, such action will not make you appear “guilty.”
 Rather, it will let the investigators and law enforcement officers know that you are intelligent, that you care about your license and profession, and that you are smart enough to insist upon counsel to guide you through the horrible experience of being accused of something that could irreparably damage your reputation and result in your being prevented from practicing your learned profession or, worse, place you at risk of losing your freedom by being convicted of a crime, almost always a felony – the most serious category of crimes.

-So, whether you recall the incident in question or the patient(s) being inquired about; whether you are innocent or guilty of misconduct; my absolute advice to you is not to speak with law enforcement agents, other than to say what I have suggested above.
+So, whether you recall the incident in question or the patient(s) being inquired about; whether you are innocent or guilty of misconduct; our absolute best advice to you is not to speak with law enforcement agents, other than to say what we have suggested above.

-Though most people, especially medical professionals, believe they will never fall under the scrutiny of law enforcement, the reality is that innocent physicians, nurses, physical therapists and other health care providers are often falsely accused.
+Though most people, especially medical professionals, believe they will never fall under the scrutiny of law enforcement, the reality is that innocent physicians, nurses, physical therapists, and other healthcare providers are often falsely accused.
 Therefore, prudent healthcare professionals will seek out and meet with an experienced criminal defense attorney, ideally before you are a suspect, but certainly immediately upon being contacted by police or federal agents.
 Interview several criminal defense attorneys if you wish, but find one with experience representing professionals such as you and establish an attorney/client relationship with that attorney.
-Then, should that dreaded day ever arrive, you will have an attorney to call who is competent, who knows you and who will be ready to act on a moment’s notice.
+Then, should that dreaded day ever arrive, you will have an attorney to call who is competent, who knows you, and who will be ready to act at a moment’s notice.

 In the past several years, many agents of the Federal Bureau of Investigation have been assigned to investigate terrorism and related activities, including money laundering.
 However, even with this diversion of agents, the FBI has been actively involved in investigating healthcare fraud.
 Many of these agents are also specially trained, so they understand the nuances of how federal healthcare fraud is often committed.
 These days, virtually all FBI field offices investigate healthcare fraud.